A Paradise for Children

 • Knows the needs and interests of the children

 • Observes, plans, and documents

-• Reacts individually to a child’s respective development stage
+• Acts individually according to a child’s respective development stage

 • Works transparently